On Different Notions of Redundancy in Conditional-Independence-Based Discovery of Graphical Models: DETAILED DEFINITIONS

 for all $\bx\in\cX, \by\in \cY, \bz\in\mathcal{Z}$.
 We often refer to the distribution and its independence model interchangeably.

 We can also use graphs to represent independence models.
-First, we define a graphical notion that will then correspond to conditional independence.
+First, we define a graphical notion and then see how that corresponds to conditional independence.
 Let $G$ be an undirected graph with nodes $\bV$ and $\bX, \bY, \bZ\subseteq \bV$ be disjoint with $\bX\neq \emptyset \neq \bY$.
 We say $\bX$ and $\bY$ are \emph{separated} given $\bZ$ if every path from $X\in \bX$ to $Y\in \bY$ contains a node in $\bZ$.
 If a path contains no node in $\bZ$, we say it is \emph{active}.
 For a DAG $G=(\bV, \bE)$, and a path $p=(X_1, \dots, X_n)$ in $G$ we say $X_i$ is a \emph{collider} on $p$ if $(X_{i-1}\to X_i), (X_i \leftarrow X_{i+1}) \in \bE$, for $n\in \N_{>2}, X_1, \dots, X_n \in \bV, i\in \{2, \dots, n-1\}$.
 We say a path $p$ is \emph{active} given $\bZ$ if for all colliders $C$ on $p$, a descendant of $C$ or $C$ itself is in $\bZ$.
 The sets $\bX$ and $\bY$ are \emph{$d$-separated} if there are no $X\in \bX$ and $Y\in \bY$ such that there is an active path given $\bZ$ between $X$ and $Y$.
 Now we denote a model induced by a graph $G$ as $M_G$.
 For an undirected graph $G$ we define $(\bX, \bY, \bZ) \in M_G$ iff $\bX$ is separated from $\bY$ given $\bZ$.
 For DAGs $(\bX, \bY, \bZ) \in M_G$ iff $\bX$ is $d$-separated from $\bY$ given $\bZ$.
 By \emph{graphical model} we refer to \emph{either} an undirected graph or a DAG (and its respective independence model).
 As we have noted before, we restrict our attention to undirected graphs and DAGs.
 But our insights can be applied to any model that is equipped with a notion of independence between nodes, such as chain graphs \citep{lauritzen1996graphical}, completed partial DAGs, maximal ancestral graphs, partial ancestral graphs \citep{spirtes2000causation}, or acyclic directed mixed graphs \citep{richardson2003markov}.
-If for two graphs $G, G'$ we have $M_G = M_{G'}$, we say $G$ and $G'$ are \emph{Markov-equivalent} and for any DAG $G$ we call the set of DAGs that are Markov equivalent to $G$ the \emph{Markov-equivalence class} of $G$.
+If for two graphs $G, G'$ we have $M_G = M_{G'}$, we say $G$ and $G'$ are \emph{Markov equivalent} and for any graph $G$ we call the set of DAGs that are Markov equivalent to $G$ the \emph{Markov equivalence class} of $G$.